-- Select a content related nonfiction topic/ subject for both books. - Follow the guidelines listed in the syllabus for formatting assignments (Font size 12/double spaced/.doc format). - Include with the summary a digital image of the book you have chosen.
+- Select a content related nonfiction topic/subject for both books.
+Both books need to be about the same topic. - Follow the guidelines listed in the syllabus for formatting assignments (Font size 12/double spaced/.doc format). - Include with the summary a digital image of the book you have chosen along with a few pages of the book.